loco-rs/loco/docs/0_cli.md

 And now, you can run the actual process in various ways:

-* `rr start --worker` - run only a worker and process background jobs.
+* `loco start --worker` - run only a worker and process background jobs.
 This is great for scale.
-Run one service app with `rr start`, and then run many process based workers with `rr start --worker` distributed on any machine you want.
+Run one service app with `rr start`, and then run many process based workers with `loco start --worker` distributed on any machine you want.
-* `rr start --server-and-worker` - will run both a service and a background worker processor in the same unix process.
+* `loco start --server-and-worker` - will run both a service and a background worker processor in the same unix process.
 It uses Tokio for executing background jobs.
 This is great for those cases when you want to run on a single server without too much of an expense or have constrained resources.